APR-1400: United Arab Emirates

 In December 2009, a KEPCO-led consortium was awarded the contract to build four APR-1400 reactors at Barakah, United Arab Emirates.
 Construction of Barakah Unit 1 started in July 2012, Unit 2 started construction in May 2013, Unit 3 started construction in September 2014 and Unit 4 started construction in September 2015.
-Block 1 started to produce energy on 1 August 2020 and went into commercial operation on 6 April 2021.
+Block 1 started to produce energy on 1 August 2020 and went into commercial operation on 6 April 2021. several research projects were performed at Khalifa University to ensure the safe operation for the APR1400 nuclear power plant.
+On 5 September 2024, the fourth and final reactor started commercial production.

 United Kingdom

 NuGeneration (NuGen) was formed as the joint venture between Engie, Iberdrola, and Scottish and Southern Energy (SSE) to develop the Moorside Nuclear Power Station in Cumbria; the initial plans called for three Westinghouse AP1000 units.
 SSE was bought out by Engie and Iberdrola in 2011, and Iberdrola's share, in turn, was purchased by Toshiba in 2013.
 Following the bankruptcy of Toshiba's subsidiary Westinghouse Electric Corporation in March 2017, Engie pulled out of NuGen in July, leaving Toshiba as the sole owner of NuGen.
-In December 2017, NuGen announced that KEPCO was named the preferred bidder to acquire NuGen from Toshiba.
-In July 2018 Kepco’s preferred bidder status was terminated, in response to difficulties financing the development.
+In December 2017, NuGen announced that KEPCO was named the preferred bidder to acquire NuGen from Toshiba; the three AP1000 reactors were to be replaced by two APR-1400 units.
+In July 2018 Kepco's preferred bidder status was terminated, in response to difficulties financing the development.